Vendiel/daresay-a11y/posts/video-duration.md

 ---
 id: video-duration
-title: Any video, animation or gif that starts playing automatically for more than five seconds needs to be possible to pause, stop or hide
+title: Any video, animation or gif that starts playing automatically for more than 5 seconds needs to be possible to pause, stop or hide
 tags:
   - Gifs
   - Video